 This is all you need to know to make the most of the Christmas markets in Prague.

-The Christmas markets (vanocni trhy in the Czech language) in Prague are spread all over the city and you can find them in many squares and streets.
+The Christmas markets (vanocni trhy in Czech) in Prague are spread all over the city and you can find them in many squares and streets.

-The most popular markets are located in the historic centre of the city, which is fairly compact and flat, so it’s easy to stroll from one market to another.
+The most popular markets are located in the historic centre, which is fairly compact and flat, so it’s easy to stroll from one market to another.

 There is no need to use public transportation – it’s quicker to walk than to take the metro or tram.

 For example, it takes just a few minutes to walk from the market in Old Town Square to Wenceslas Square or Republic Square.

 The most popular Christmas markets, which you shouldn’t miss, are the following:

 - Old Town Square (Staromestske namesti) – one of the best Christmas markets in the world – don’t miss the first ceremonial tree illumination (it should be on the 27th November 2021)